machman5/Ultra/README.md

 # Ultra

-### Fork of Ultra minimal launcher app for Android (22kB)
+### Fork of Ultra minimal launcher app for Android (24kB)

-This fork removes auto-open feature of the original when only one search result remained.
+This fork removes auto-open feature of the original when only one search result remained and adds two more home app slots.

 ### Download this version via [APK release](https://github.com/viktoracoric/Ultra/releases/)